 Why this matters to you; just taking into account the shell fabric, the lightest models we tested are 15 to 20 percent lighter compared with average bags using 30-50D nylon shells.Shell Durability

-The lightest bags in our review aren't quite as durable as far as abrasion or puncture resistance as heavier bags, but no sleeping bag that we tested is extremely durable if its being rubbed up against rocks or comes into contact wit sharp objects.
-We don't typically find the lower denier bags are a big disadvantage because sleeping bags don't see that much wear and tear as far as abrasions go.
+The lightest bags in our review aren't quite as durable as far as abrasion or puncture resistance as heavier bags, but no sleeping bag that we tested is extremely durable if it's being rubbed up against rocks or comes into contact wit sharp objects.
+We don't typically find the lower denier bags are a significant disadvantage because sleeping bags don't see that much wear and tear as far as abrasions go.
 Most things that could cut a hole in a 12D bag would cut a 50D bag just as easily.

 The most water resistant bags we tested were the Western Mountaineering UltraLite and the Western Mountaineering MegaLite.
 All used a very water-resistant shell and solid DWR coating.
 Our testers were impressed at how these bags minimized the amount of condensation they would absorb.
 That said, none of these bags were even close to waterproof; if you think there was even a chance your bag was going to get soaked, we would hope you realized that ahead of time and took the necessary precautions (or brought a synthetic bag).

 Care of The Sleeping Bag